redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 For the purpose of this guide we will use the `User` model that comes with the Redwood app.

-We will also change the db to `postgresql`, since that's what we'll be using in our Github Actions.
+We will also change the db to `postgresql`, since that's what we'll be using in our GitHub Actions.

 > At this point make sure you have a Postgres instance ready to use.
 Here's a handy guide to [set it up locally](https://redwoodjs.com/docs/local-postgres-setup).
 We will need the connection string so our Redwood app knows where to store the data.